polaris-hub/polaris-recipes/org-Biogen/fang2023_ADME/benchmarks/fang2023_ADME_public_single_reg_LOG_SOLUBILITY_v1_readme.md

 - **Readouts**: `LOG_SOLUBILITY`
 - **Bioassay readout**: Solubility
 - **Optimization objective**: Higher value
-- **Number of data points**: train:  1578, test:  400

 ## Molecule data resource:
 **Reference**: https://doi.org/10.1021/acs.jcim.3c00160

 ## Train/test split
-In this benchmark set, the same train/test sets in the fang2023 paper were used for the 6 endpoints human and rat liver microsomal stability, MDR1-MDCK efflux ratio, solubility, and human and rat plasma protein binding, respectively.
+In this benchmark set, the same train/test sets as in the fang2023 paper were used for the 6 endpoints human and rat liver microsomal stability, MDR1-MDCK efflux ratio, solubility, and human and rat plasma protein binding, respectively.
 See more details at https://github.com/molecularinformatics/Computational-ADME/tree/main/MPNN.

 **Distribution of the train/test in the chemical space**